EtayDabach/Data-Analysis-in-Excel/README.md

 # Data-Analysis-in-Excel
-Job Postings Analysis in Excel (The Job Postings dataset is a smaller part of the data used in my [Data-Job-Postings-Analysis-2023](https://github.com/EtayDabach/Data-Job-Postings-Analysis-2023) database)
+Job Postings Analysis in Excel (The Job Postings dataset is a smaller part of the data used in my [Data-Job-Postings-Analysis-2023](https://github.com/EtayDabach/Data-Job-Postings-Analysis-2023) repository)

 This analysis is divided into two: